mlasselle22/mlasselle22.github.io/_projects/SolidRocketMotor/index.md

 ---

 I began the development process by defining the grain geometry and propellant characteristics using OpenMotor.
-This analysis was important for establishing the required motor casing dimensions as well as the anticipated chamber pressure and overall pressure rating for the system.
-All CAD modeling and design work was completed in SolidWorks.
+This analysis was important for establishing the required engine casing dimensions as well as the anticipated chamber pressure and overall pressure rating for the system.
+The engine casing was made form aluminum 6061-T6 and turned down to size on a manual lathe.
+Radial bolts were used to fasten the nozzle and forward bulkhead to the casing.
+To prevent the aluminum casing from annealing or melting, the RNX-57 propellent was cast into a polycarbonate liner which was chosen over traditional liner material like phenolic.
+This choice was made due to an uncommon grain size.

+The primary failure mode of the rocket engine was intentionally designed to be nozzle ejection caused by bolt tear-out in the 3D printed nozzle.
+This approach ensures that, in the event of an over-pressurization scenario, the nozzle releases before the motor casing bursts.
+Due to the anisontropic behavior of 3D printed components, I strength tested tensile samples in the orientation the nozzle be loaded in.
+I used the failure stress values from the tensile tesing in my tear out calculations.
+{% include image-gallery.html images="Strong.png" height="400" %}

 For testing, I designed and built a custom test stand that incorporated a 20 kg load cell for thrust measurement, a 1600-psi pressure transducer for chamber pressure data, and a standard thermocouple for temperature monitoring.
+The test stand was 3D printed out of a PA6-GF blend which made it tough and heat resistant.

 In the initial design iterations, I experimented with a fully 3D-printed nozzle to help quantify how fast a PAHT-CF Nozzle will erode.
 {% include image-gallery.html images="BeanCross.PNG, TestStandCAD.PNG, TestStand.JPEG" height="400" %}